huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 ---

 [You can reorient your life in a new direction quickly but the underlying rewriting of scripts and rewiring of your nervous system takes much longer than you would ever expect.](https://newsletter.pathlesspath.com/p/40-thoughts-on-turning-40-287)

 ---

+No one can break iron, but its own rust can.
+Likewise, no one can break a person, but his own mindset can.

+---